xHerandi/XHerandi/README.md

 ### Hi there 👋

+I am Herandi.
+Started my journey self-teaching Python and recently joined a Data Engineering Bootcamp.
+My passion is using code to analyze and draw insights from data.
+Looking forward to building data projects soon, stay tuned for more!

 - 🌱 I’m currently learning python 🐍
 - 🔭 I’m currently working through a Data Engineering Bootcamp 👩🏽‍💻
 - 🤝 Connect with me: <a href="https://www.linkedin.com/in/herandiplancarte/">